mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 #### Amazon ElastiCache Access Control

 Access to your Amazon ElastiCache cluster is controlled primarily by restricting inbound network access to your cluster.

-### Storage and Content Delivery: Amazon CloudFront

-Amazon CloudFront is a global Content Delivery Network (CDN) service; Amazon CloudFront is AWS CDN.

-It's to speed up distribution of your static and dynamic web content—for example, .html, .css, .php, image, and media files—to end users.

-CDNs use Domain Name System (DNS) geo-location to determine the geographic location of each request for a web page or other content, then they serve that content from edge caching servers closest to that location instead of the original web server.

-It works with:

-  1. other AWS cloud service: Amazon S3 buckets, Amazon S3 static websites, Amazon Elastic Compute Cloud (Amazon EC2), and Elastic Load Balancing.
-  2. any non-AWS origin server, such as an existing on-premises web server
-  3. Amazon Route 53.

-It supports all content that can be served over HTTP or HTTPS, including:

-  1. any popular static files that are a part of your web application, such as HTML files, images, JavaScript, and CSS files, and also audio, video, media files.
-  2. serving dynamic web pages, so it can actually be used to deliver your entire website
-  3. media streaming, using both HTTP and RTMP.

-Three core concepts: distributions, origins,and cache control.

-#### Amazon CloudFront Use Cases

-Good for:

-- Serving the Static Assets of Popular Websites
-- Serving a Whole Website or Web Application. both dynamic and static content
-- Serving Content to Users Who Are Widely Distributed Geographically
-- Distributing Software or Other Large Files
-- Serving Streaming Media

-Not appropriate:

-- All or Most Requests Come From a Single Location. you will not take advantage of multiple edge locations.
-- All or Most Requests Come Through a Corporate VPN.

 ### Storage and Content Delivery: AWS Storage Gateway